Think Industrial Rotary Tumbler? Think Inovatec

 Rotary Tumbling Media

 When it comes to media for deburring, polishing, burnishing or any other mass finishing task, Inovatec has the largest inventory.
-You can get any media you want including ceramic, plastic, porcelain, stainless steel, etc. Just contact us and we’ll deliver it to your doorstep.
+You can get any media you want including ceramic, plastic media, porcelain tumbling media, stainless steel tumbling media, etc. Just contact us and we’ll deliver it to your doorstep.

 - Low-pressure system to let the parts breathe